DrewRoss5/Courier/README.md

 CourierCLI, an anonymous command-line messaging app.
 Messages are end-to-end encrypted using AES256 operating in GCM mode.

 # Roadmap/ToDo
-- Write proper documentation
-- Complete the first version of the interface
-  - Finish command support
 - Add an in-app command pallete for recieving/creating connections
 - Add more robust error handling
 - Implement support for password protecting private keys
 - Allow for archiving messages